remarshal-project/remarshal/README.md

        [inputfile]
 ```

-All of the commands above exit with status 0 on success and 1 on failure.
+All of the commands above exit with status 0 on success, 1 on operational
+failure and 2 when they fail to parse the command line.

 If no `inputfile` or `-i INPUT` is given or it is `-` or a blank string the data
 to convert is read from standard input.
 If no `-o OUTPUT` is given or it is `-`